-We adhere to the Wales Safeguarding Procedures 2019 that have been endorsed by Welsh Government and the Mid and West Wales Regional Safeguarding Children Board (CYSUR).
+We adhere to the Wales Safeguarding Procedures that have been endorsed by Welsh Government and the Mid and West Wales Regional Safeguarding Children Board (CYSUR).
 We also acknowledge the 'Social Services and Well-being (Wales) Act (2014).
 The school:

 - has a Designated Senior Person (DSP) for safeguarding who has undertaken relevant training.
-This person/people is/are (insert name/s) - recognises the role of the DSP who has undertaken appropriate safeguarding training as outlined in the Welsh Government document 'Keeping Learners Safe'.
-(See Appendix B) - should ensure the DSP has completed the five 'Keeping Learners Safe' modules which can be found on the HWB website - ensures every member of staff and governor:

-- knows the name and role of the DSP and designated governor for safeguarding - knows that they have an individual responsibility for referring safeguarding concerns following the local process and protocols - knows how to refer concerns where the DSP is unavailable - ensures that all staff are aware of and alert to signs of abuse and know how to respond to a pupil who makes an allegation(see Appendix A) - ensures that parents have an understanding of the school's safeguarding responsibility and this is outlined in the school brochure/prospectus - ensures all staff undertake any agreed local authority safeguarding training relevant to their role - will notify Children's Services Social Care if: - a pupil subject to a child protection plan is excluded either for a fixed term or permanently - there is an absence of more than two days duration from school (or one day following a weekend) if the pupil is subject to a child protection plan - $\circ\;$ if there is an unexplained absence of a pupil with a child in need care and support plan - provides a regular safeguarding briefing for all staff about: - their personal responsibility for safeguarding - local safeguarding referral procedures - o identifying abuse and neglect - o how to support a child who alleges abuse - any new safeguarding information or procedures - co-operates with relevant agencies regarding safeguarding enquiries as required including reporting and attendance at strategy meetings, initial/review child protection conferences and core group meetings. - keeps written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - ensures all records are kept securely locked or password protected - adheres to the procedures set out in the Welsh Government's Disciplinary and Dismissal Procedures for School Staff - ensures that recruitment and selection procedures are made in accordance with any local authority protocol and Welsh Government guidance 'Keeping Learners Safe'.

-designates a governor for safeguarding who oversees the school safeguarding policy and practice.
+This person is Mrs Ann Andrews - recognises the role of the DSP who has undertaken appropriate safeguarding training as outlined in the Welsh Government document 'Keeping Learners Safe'.
+(See Appendix B) - should ensure the DSP has completed the five 'Keeping Learners Safe' modules which can be found on the HWB website - ensures every member of staff and governor: - knows the name and role of the DSP and designated governor for safeguarding - knows that they have an individual responsibility for referring safeguarding concerns following the local process and protocols - o knows how to refer concerns where the DSP is unavailable - ensures that all staff are aware of and alert to signs of abuse and know how to respond to a learner who makes an allegation(see Appendix A) - ensures that members of staff who are EWC registrants are aware of the Code of Professional Conduct and Practice for registrants with the Education Workforce Council and the expectation within the Code that the registrant has regard to the safety and well-being of learners in their care and related content understand their personal responsibility know the agreed local procedures and their duty to respond are aware of the need to be vigilant in identifying cases of abuse and neglect know how to support a child who discloses abuse or neglect understand the role online behaviours may have in each of the above - · will notify Children's Services Social Care if: - a learner subject to a child protection plan is excluded either for a fixed term or permanently - there is an unexplained absence of more than two days duration from school (or one day following a weekend) if the learner is subject to a child protection plan - if there is an unexplained absence of a learner with a child in need care and support plan - provides a regular safeguarding briefing for all staff about: - o their personal responsibility for safeguarding - local safeguarding referral procedures - o identifying abuse and neglect - o how to support a child who alleges abuse - o any new safeguarding information or procedures - co-operates with relevant agencies regarding safeguarding enquiries as required including reporting and attendance at strategy meetings, initial/review child protection conferences and core group meetings. - keeps written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - ensures all records are kept securely locked or password protected - adheres to the procedures set out in the Welsh Government's Disciplinary and dismissal procedures for school staff: Revised guidance for governing bodies - ensures that recruitment and selection procedures are made in accordance with any local authority protocol and Welsh Government guidance 'Keeping Learners Safe'. - designates a governor for safeguarding who oversees the school safeguarding policy and practice.
 (See pages Appendix C - Responsibilities of Governing Bodies/Proprietors)